tutrunghieu/pml031/README.md

 See [CodePart1.R](https://github.com/tutrunghieu/pml031/blob/master/CodePart1.R) for <b>runnable</b> version and [CodePart1.md](https://github.com/tutrunghieu/pml031/blob/master/CodePart1.md) for <b>readable</b> version.

-## Part 2, to predict unlabled samples
+## Part 2, to label samples in pml-testing.csv

 Now that we have the reliable prediction model (small training error, small testing error), we can apply the model to predict new data.